EAS-project-oy/eas-eu-compliance/readme.txt

 * WooCommerce High-Performance Order Storage (HPOS) supported.
 * Prohibition of ordering over the amount of threshold establisehd in EU for IOSS orders.
 * EU Company VAT number online validation
+* Linnworks integration allows to transfer IOSS number directly to the Linnworks

 **How to get started?**